pho-veteran/stoom/reports.md

 #### Specialized Actor: Room Host

 The **Room Host** is a specialized User who creates a meeting room.
 This actor inherits all capabilities of the base User class and additionally possesses administrative privileges within the room context.
 The Room Host has the following specialized capabilities:
-- Create new meeting rooms with custom settings (title, password, media preferences)
+- Create new meeting rooms with custom settings (title, password, media preferences, whiteboard restriction)
 - Control room settings during an active session
 - Manage collaboration permissions (whiteboard, notes access control)
 - Grant or revoke whiteboard/notes editing access to specific participants
+- Kick (remove) participants from the meeting
-- Mute or remove participants (future enhancement)
+- Grant or revoke co-host privileges to participants
 - End the meeting session
 - Save whiteboard snapshots and notes to the database

+#### Specialized Actor: Co-Host

+The **Co-Host** is a specialized User who has been granted elevated privileges by the Room Host.
+This actor inherits Participant capabilities and additionally has management rights.
+The Co-Host can:
+- Manage collaboration permissions (whiteboard, notes access control)
+- Grant or revoke whiteboard/notes editing access to specific participants
+- Kick (remove) participants from the meeting
+- End the meeting session
+- Lower raised hands of participants

 #### Specialized Actor: Participant